Inferis/Inferis.github.io/content/posts/2015-04-27-ios8-and-interfaceorientation.md

 ---
 title: "Using interfaceOrientation with iOS8 transitions"
-created_at: 2015-04-27 9:20:30 +0200
+created_at: 2015-04-27 1:43:30 +0200
 kind: article
 proofreaders: cocoakevin@, bartverhavert@
 ---

-Working on an app today, I needed a way to respond to rotation events in a view controller.
+Working on an app last week, I needed a way to respond to rotation events in a view controller.
 Since iOS8, the rotation APIs in `UIViewController` are deprecated:

 ```objc
 - (void)willRotateToInterfaceOrientation:(UIInterfaceOrientation)toInterfaceOrientation duration:(NSTimeInterval)duration NS_DEPRECATED_IOS(2_0,8_0, "Implement viewWillTransitionToSize:withTransitionCoordinator: instead");